-Marriage and the vajrayana.
+Marriage and the Vajrayana.
 These are probably the two biggest lodestones in my experience at the moment.
 Making the commitment to be with one person frees up a lot of frozen anxiety (“Is he the right one?
 Will it be a disaster?
-Should I stay single?” – all these thoughts take a hike…) and making a commitment to my teacher and taking the next step of pracice has a similar quality of boundless, surprising relief.
+Should I stay single?” – all these thoughts take a hike) and making a commitment to my teacher and taking the next step of practice has a similar quality of boundless, surprising relief.
 Followed by a dizzying sense of the landscape opening up below my feet.

 I went to Colorado in a fug.
 My practice was all over the place, I didn’t really know why I was going and I constantly had fantasies of missing the plane, of missing the bus and arriving and finding the whole thing had been cancelled.

-In fact it was one of the most significant retreats of my life.
-Not because it was particularly hard or intense (though it had incredibly moments of intensity) but mainly because of the human contact and immersion in the gnarly contours of reality.
+In fact, it was one of the most significant retreats of my life.
+Not because it was particularly hard or intense (though it had incredible moments of intensity) but mainly because of the human contact and immersion in the gnarly contours of reality.

 I’ve been practising Buddhism for more than 17 years and have been on innumerable retreats.
-In most of my pratice time there has always been – in the wings, – a cast-iron image of what I should be like.
-When I was a kid it was the ‘golden boy with A grades’, as a retreatent it was ‘the golden meditator with glowing, perfect behaviour and thoughts’.
-Both those images require a constant round-the-clock vigilance to maintain.
+In most of my practice time there has always been – in the wings, – a cast-iron image of what I should be like.
+When I was a kid it was the ‘golden boy with A grades’, as a retreatant it was ‘the golden meditator with glowing, perfect behaviour and thoughts’.
+Both those images require constant round-the-clock vigilance to maintain.

 But the kind of practice we stepped into at Crestone (the Vajrayana) throws down an almost unbelievable challenge to this sort of phoniness.
 The challenge is: everything about you right now is OK without ANY need to tidy it up.

-It’s not like some sort of Buddhist encounter group.
+This retreat is not like some sort of Buddhist encounter group.
 No one has to show up – but the atmosphere at Crestone during that retreat was somehow the softest, gentlest invitation to tolerate yourself just as you are.
-No cramping into an acceptable face; no tidying up your shadowy traits; no policing of your moood, your emotions or your thoughts.
+No cramping into an acceptable face; no tidying up your shadowy traits; no policing of your mood, your emotions or your thoughts.

 “Really?
 Everything?
 I can be everything and you find that OK?”
 Yes, everything.
 And while we don’t all live in that sort of electrifyingly welcoming community all the time.
-We can start to bring that quality of radical drawing-out to our selves.
-It’s like we become own fierce friend, demanding that we at least start from a place of honesty about what’s going on for us.
+We can start to bring that quality of radical drawing-out to ourselves.
+It’s like we become our own fierce friend, demanding that we at least start from a place of honesty about what’s going on for us.